 A 2018 Hobonichi Weeks plays Dream Magnet.
 General rule: I’m allergic to duplication.
 For now, this section remains unused.

-Aside: This statement produced an entry on my Promises list.
+Aside: This statement coerced an entry on my Promises list.
 See below.

 ✦︎ Weekly Plan (template): my ideal online schedule